 Quick Cauliflower Curry

 This is my mom’s lightening-fast cauliflower curry, which uses almost entirely pantry and freezer ingredients (e.g. no fresh ginger or garlic or onions).
 Despite its simplicity, it’s an excellent version of a traditional Americanized cauliflower curry.
-I like it for breakfast, lunch, or dinner, plain or served with dal or a grain.
+I like it for breakfast, lunch, or dinner, plain or served with dal or rice or yogurt.
 This recipe is quite forgiving, so if you’re missing a spice or vegetable, you can probably just leave it out without changing the flavor of the dish substantially.

 - 2 Tbs. oil